ibmresearchuk/discovery-service-with-personality-insights/README.md

     bx login -u <your user ID>
     ```

-1. Create an instance of the Discovery service (if you have a trial account, replace `standard` with `free`):
+1. Create an instance of the Discovery service:

     ```sh
-    bx service create discovery standard my-discovery-service
+    bx service create discovery lite my-discovery-service
     ```

 1. Create and retrieve service keys to access your instance of the Discovery service: